Provable Meta-Learning with Low-Rank Adaptations: Retraining and Fine-Tuning Schemes

-In this section, we first briefly recap the optimization process for conventional retraining of a foundation model (FM) across multiple tasks, followed by its fine-tuning on a downstream task.
-We then introduce our meta-learning-based approach which adjusts the retraining phase to incorporate insights from the final fine-tuning procedure.
+We briefly recap the optimization process for standard retraining of an FM across multiple tasks followed by fine-tuning on a downstream task.
+We then introduce a general framework for PEFT-based meta-learning which adjusts the retraining phase to incorporate insights from fine-tuning.